To obtain the M.S. degree, students in the PMP should complete at least 30 credits, with an average grade of at least B, distributed as follows:

 A student may apply up to 14 credits of prior course work to meet PMP requirements and must complete at least 16 credits in the PMP (to meet the current residency requirement).
 We will also allow students the option to take sufficiencies of theory courses CS 520 and CS 577.
 Taking sufficiencies means taking the exams of the course; you are considered passing the course and earning credits for it if you pass the exams.

-At the start of the program, students will need to submit a tentative plan of study that needs to be approved by a graduate advisor.
-Students will meet with a graduate advisor early in each fall semester to discuss a plan of study for the academic year.
+At the start of the program and each semester thereafter, students will need to submit a tentative plan of study to be approved by their assigned faculty advisor.
+Students are welcome to meet with their assigned faculty advisor to further discuss their program plan of study.

 We will consider offering a subset of our CS courses in the evenings, to ensure that those students who cannot take time off work to attend our regular daytime courses can attend these evening courses.
 Currently we do not offer online courses, but will consider them as the program grows.